The Goal of Good Safety Newsletters

 This could be as simple as having a funny safety cartoon with some inherent lesson.

 Or simply having the writing’s tone focus on quick, witty observations.

-A safety manager may also periodically include silly, funny, or harmless stories about a mistake that was made (with individual’s permission) and a brief lesson.
+A safety manager may also periodically include silly, funny, or harmless stories about a mistake that was made (with an individual’s permission) and a brief lesson.

 2 – Reader Interactivity